kevinmilner/cybershake-analysis/study_19_3_rsqsim_rot_2585/rotated_ruptures_m6p6_vert_ss_surface/README.md

 * Rupture Strike *[18 unique]*
 * Path *[36 unique]*

 We take &tau; to be the standard deviation of all &delta;B<sub>e</sub>.
-Finally, we compute the median standard deviation across all sites.
+Finally, we compute the mean standard deviation across all sites.
 This total value is reported as **ALL SITES** and in summary plots/tables.

+We also compute distance-independent &tau;, which we take to be the mean value across all distances.

 Here is an exmample with 5 rotations, which would be repeated for each combination of [Rupture].
 The site is shown with a blue square, and initially oriented rupture in bold with its hypocenter as a red star and centroid a green circle.
 Rotations of that rupture are in gray: